How to Buy a Domain Name Forever: Is It Possible?

 When you register your domain, you'll see an option to register for just one year.
 That's the minimum.

 The ICANN domain name policy states that the maximum registration term is 10 years.
 Registering your domain for the entire 10 years right off the bat makes good sense.
 Doing so guarantees another decade of secure domain ownership.
-Some registrars even offer discounts for longer registration terms, which makes this option even more attractive.
+Some of the most reputable registrars like Namecheap even offer discounts for longer registration terms, which makes this option even more attractive.

 Note: Some companies might offer longer registration periods.
 But be careful.
 ICANN sets the rules, so companies offering more than the 10-year maximum registration period may not be reputable.